sachsmc/plotROC/README.md

 ## Installation

-This version of the package is not on CRAN.
-It also requires the development version of ggplot2.
-It can be installed with
+This is the development version of the package.
+It can be installed from github with

 ```r
 devtools::install_github("hadley/ggplot2")